Mihai-Solescu/data-pipeline-fwk/docs/SRS.md

 * A generic pipeline executor engine.
 * A configuration system for defining parameter sweeps and a computational dependency graph.
-* Management of a single-file, HDF5-based storage backend.
+* Management of a single-file, HDF5-based storage backend, including a garbage collection utility.
 * An in-memory caching mechanism for a single pipeline run.
 * Automatic dependency checking and result invalidation based on content hashing.
 * Validation that the stage dependencies form a Directed Acyclic Graph (DAG).